ApurbaKumarMajumder/Backend_Development/README.md

 * CSS describes how HTML elements are to be displayed on the screen, paper, or in other media.
 * CSS saves a lot of work.
 It can be control the layout of multiple web pages all at once.

+## JS (JavaScript)

+* JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+* It is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.